siakaramalegos/recipes-collaboration/README.md

 # Recipe Collaboration

 This is a collaboration project for Tech Talent South Nola's Spring session.
-Contributors include

-Instructor Sia Karamalegos (initially created)
-Students: (contributors)
-Robert Turner
-Sabrina Marlbrough
-Leigh Turland
-Kevin Truong

-Please add your name to the Readme file for credit.

-Used Faker and Populator gems
-use rake db:migrate
-to update database with Faker data.
+See more about the contributors on the About page.
+If you contribute to this project, add your name on the About page.

+This app includes Faker and Populator to create a special `rake db:populate` command to populate your development database with fake recipes data.